 A safe, inclusive and healthy educational environment

 Unsure if Welcome Week is for you?
 McMaster is committed to creating a welcoming, inclusive, safe and healthy educational environment which supports personal and academic success.
-We achieve this through our four strategic themes: supporting mental health and wellness, preventing and responding to sexual violence, responsible drinking, and engaging with community.

-Supporting Mental Health and Wellness
+Supporting Mental Wellness and Mental Health

-Preventing and Responding to Sexual Violence
+Responding to Sexual Violence

 McMaster University is committed to taking action to prevent and respond to all forms of sexual violence.
 McMaster’s commitment includes: